Kyiv rocked by blasts from Russian cruise missiles, Ukraine says

 Dark smoke funnelled into the sky above Kyiv's eastern outskirts.
-At least one person was hospitalised though no deaths were immediately reported, Mayor Vitaly Klitschko said.
+At least one person was hospitalised though no deaths were immediately reported, Mayor Vitali Klitschko said.

 Ukrainian air defences shot down one incoming missile at around 6 a.m. local time (0300 GMT), the military said.

-Russia's Defence Ministry said its missiles had destroyed T-72 tanks and armoured vehicles supplied to Ukraine by eastern European countries that were housed in a rail car repair facility in Kyiv.
+Russia's Defence Ministry said its missiles had destroyed T-72 tanks and armoured vehicles supplied to Ukraine by eastern European countries housed in a rail car repair facility in Kyiv.

-Oleksandr Kamyshin, head of the Ukrainian railway, confirmed that four missiles had smashed into the Darnytsia rail car repair facility in eastern Kyiv, but denied there had been any military hardware at the site.
+Oleksandr Kamyshin, head of the Ukrainian railway, confirmed that four missiles had smashed into the Darnytsia rail car repair facility in eastern Kyiv, but said there was no military hardware at the site.

 "Their (Russia's) target is the economy and the civilian population," he said.

+Moscow has denied targeting civilians in what it calls a "special military operation."

 The sprawling railway system has served as a vital lifeline as Russia's Feb.
-24 invasion has smashed the Ukrainian economy and severed export routes via the Black Sea.
+24 invasion has crippled the Ukrainian economy and severed export routes via the Black Sea.

 "According to preliminary data, the (Russians) launched missiles from Tu-95 aircraft from the Caspian Sea," the Ukrainian air force said in a statement.